Love Letters

 My grandma was 19 years old and my grandpa was 21 at the time of their marriage.
 They were blessed with four children, David, Sarah, Naomi, and Ralph.
 My mom, who later changed her name to Sara, was their second child.

 My grandparents were married just short of 54 years when my grandpa passed away in November 1969.
-My grandma survived him by 16 years and joined him in heaven in November 1985.
-They were both strong Christians and left a big impression in my life by the way they lived their life and by the way they loved with the love of Christ.
+My grandma survived him by 16 years, passing away in November 1985.
+They were both strong Christians and left a big impression in my life by the way they lived their life, and by the way they loved with the love of Christ.

 A sweet memory from a January 1966 hometown newspaper clipping about my grandparents’ December 1965 50th wedding anniversary.